 The Dr. Bhau Daji Lad Museum is glad to partner with Junoon, co-founded by Sanjana Kapoor and Sameera Iyengar, to present Mumbai Local - a community arts initiative.
 Mumbai Local dream is to build generous and inclusive communities of people across Mumbai by embedding the arts into our collective neighbourhood experience.

-With the National Streets for the Performing Arts (NSPA)
+With the Natural Streets for the Performing Arts (NSPA)

 4:00 pm - 5:00 pm